 The key to navigating the motherboard maze is mapping where you want to take your system.
 It starts with size.
 How small does your computer need to be?
 When it comes to motherboards, bigger is better, roughly up to a full-sized ATX.
 Go with the biggest board your case can comfortably accommodate; don’t let the novelty of a small board tempt you unless absolutely necessary, or novelty is the part of the mission plan.

 Why?
-Smaller boards cost more, provide fewer features and just aren’t as stable as big ones.
+Smaller boards cost more, provide fewer features, and just aren’t as stable as big ones.
 Unless there’s a specific reason to go ITX, it’s better to avoid them for gaming.
-Larger boards are easier to work with, provide better voltage regulation and offer niceties like room for serious graphics cards, slots for M.2 drives and extra RAM capacity.
+Larger boards are easier to work with, provide better voltage regulation, and offer niceties like room for serious graphics cards, slots for M.2 drives, and extra RAM capacity.
 You also avoid the skinned knuckles and high blood pressure inherent in every tight build.

 For example, ITX boards that feature M.2 slots frequently put them on the backside of the motherboard, so you’ll need to disassemble your system to reach them or purchase an enclosure that has a cutout specifically for this purpose.

-The “bigger is better” rule erodes for the largest motherboards, as prices for E-ATX and ATX-XL boards and the cases they require skyrocket.
+The bigger is better rule erodes for the largest motherboards, as prices for E-ATX and ATX-XL boards and the cases they require skyrocket.
 Enclosure prices can more than double moving from mid- to full-sized towers, adding significantly to a system’s bottom line.
 Remember to factor in that hidden expense when buying and building beyond ATX.

 The next step is listing all the things you need from a system.
 What kind of drives are you hooking up?
 Are you using Ethernet or Wi-Fi?
 Are you running more than one graphics card?
 How big is the CPU cooler?
 Any new motherboard should accommodate it all with to room to grow.
 It’s easy to be seduced into a high-priced boutique board only to find out the RAM slots are too close to CPU socket, or it has one less USB 3 port than you need.
-When it comes to motherboards, features and stability trump performance claims.
+When it comes to motherboards, features and stability are more important than performance claims.